Battle of Orthez (1569)

-The Battle of Orthez was fought during the French Wars of Religion, at Orthez on Wednesday August 24, 1569.
-Huguenot forces under the leadership of Gabriel de Montgomery defeated Royalist forces under General Terride in French Navarre.
+The battle of Orthez was fought during the French Wars of Religion, between August 11 and 14, 1569.
+Huguenot forces under the leadership of Gabriel de Montgomery defeated Royalist forces under Antoine de Lomagne, vicomte de Terride in French Navarre.
 Following the battle, Huguenot forces killed many of their Catholic prisoners.

 Background

 In the later half of the sixteenth century, all Aquitaine above the Garonne except for Bordeaux was in Protestant hands.
 At that time, Orthez was the largest and most dynamic city of Béarn.
 It was a market town which served as the main funnel for products making their way to Bayonne for export.
 Orthez was therefore quite wealthy.
 One wealthy Protestant, Adrien-Arnaud de Gachassin, had gifted his mansion in Orthez to Jeanne d' Albret in 1555 (today, it is called Maison of Jeanne d' Albret and has become a museum of how wealthy Protestants lived).
 The Huguenots were therefore desirous of capturing the important and wealthy town of Orthez.